Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a senior undergraduate student with a strong interest in Multimodal LLMs, Tool-Using Agents and Spatial Intelligence.
-I am fortunate to collaborate with [Zhengzhong Tu](https://vztu.github.io/), and [Yue Zhao](https://viterbi-web.usc.edu/~yzhao010/lab).
-Prior to that, I worked with [Zhe Liu](https://scholar.google.com/citations?user=k32nt3sAAAAJ&hl=zh-CN) and [Victor S. Sheng](https://scholar.google.com/citations?user=0epc43IAAAAJ&hl=en) on research in Generalizable Medical Vision and Multimodal Machine Learning.
-I am deeply grateful to them for guiding me into the world of research.
+My research vision is to develop super-intelligent yet lightweight Multimodal LLMs, enabling machines to perceive, plan, reason, and act through the autonomous integration of multi-sensory signals, external tools, and knowledge, giving rise to superhuman yet controllable intelligence in downstream tasks such as Video Understanding, Embodied Robotics, Autonomous Driving, and Medical Diagnosis.

 <span style="color:purple">I am actively looking for 26 Fall CS PhD position.
 I am always open to collaborate, feel free to drop me an email or contact with me on wechat ID qiancxdotcom.</span>